-Iowa State rewrote the offensive record books in 2013, breaking team records for batting average, slugging, RBI, runs scored, home runs, walks and stolen bases.
-Players also broke individual single-season records for RBI, home runs, runs scored, walks and stolen bases.
+The 2014 offensive output was an encore to the record-breaking in 2013, when Iowa State established still-standing program records in runs (284), home runs (40), RBIs (253), walks (166) and stolen bases (89 steals and 101 attempts).
 Defensively, the Cyclones turned 29 double plays, fourth most in the country and another school record while setting a record in fielding percentage.

-Seniors Erica Miller and Tori Torrescano put exclamation points on their careers, each player continuing her rise up the record lists.
+Two of the finest to come through Iowa State were Erica Miller and Tori Torrescano.
 Miller drove in 52 runs on the year to finish her career with 149 RBI, both Iowa State records.
 On the last day of the season, Torrescano tied her own record, hitting her 14th home run of the season against Kansas and is the only Cyclone to ever slug above .600 in a career, ending with a .615 slugging clip.
 Both players walked 29 times, another Iowa State record, during the season.

 In 2011, Gemeinhardt-Cesler guided the Cyclones to two wins over ranked teams in No. 17 Oklahoma State and No. 17 Baylor.
 It marked the first time since 2006 that the squad beat two ranked opponents in the same season.

 The Cyclones’ offense set or tied six school records during the season despite playing only 49 games, the shortest season since 2004.
 Iowa State batted .270 for the season, second all-time behind the 2010 standard of .275, while setting records for slugging (.408), on-base percentage (.353) and runs scored (225).
 The squad tied the 2010 record for RBIs with 196.